Adelelsayedahmed/File-Manager/README.md

 + Two pane view for dragging and dropping files/directories
 + Search in any file by content
 ## Launch
-double click on the executable file(the .exe) to run it
+double click on the executable file(.exe) to run it
 ## Technologies
 + C++
 + Qt